k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-3/1.lesson-green/unit-1.md

 ```

-Ok so now you ll get more `supposed mismatches`  , but if we compare it with our `bob.yaml` those are supposed
+Ok so now you ll get more `supposed mismatches`  and we ll analyse each one, and compare with the `bob.yaml`
-to be known, so ... not sure how to teach kubescape to not emit them
+and find that in fact, the behaviour would be allowed (if the kubescape-ApplicationProfile had again been patched)

-WIP: more debugging is needed
+This is a nice indication, that across the two very different platforms these fileaccesses are not divergent (again, be wary of how tiny this test is)

-### Diff 1 that shouldnt be a diff
+### Diff 1 that isnt a diff

 ```json
 {